jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

   - bash has been the default Terminal shell since OS X 10.3.
   - If your default shell is different, type "bash" to temporarily switch to bash.
-  - Setting the shell to Bash permanently is left as an exercise for the user.
 - Linux users: Open a Terminal window.
 ===============================================================================